 The vast majority of the mums surveyed rated their overall stress level at a whopping 8.5 out of 10, with 46 percent of mums admitting their husbands cause them more stress than their kids.

 But what is at the source of all this added partner stress?
 The Today survey reveals that mums feel their partners don’t do their share around the house.

-Seventy-five per cent of mums surveyed said they always feel the need to do most of the household and parenting chores, because they don’t think the work will get done otherwise.
+75 percent of mums surveyed said they always feel the need to do most of the household and parenting chores, because they don’t think the work will get done otherwise.

 One in five mums also said their partners simply don’t help with any household chores, and a few even accused their husbands of making their jobs harder.

 “I am exhausted emotionally and physically when my husband comes home.
 He feels like another job,” one mum explained.

 As for me, I don’t think it’s so much the divvying up of housework that makes me feel stressed by my husband.
 My man is okay (not great, but okay) in that department, although I do have to nag him to mow the lawns or to take the washing in.

 He’s also a wonderful, hands-on dad who is always wanting to spend time with me and our boys.
 Fatherhood isn’t a chore for him.
 He changes a nappy because it just needs to be done and he also gets to be the ‘nap nap tickle monster’.
 But I do feel we stress each other out as parents.
 When the boys are pushing our buttons, we can’t help but moan, sigh, flick each other annoyed looks and generally amplify the bad energy in the room.